Greek food and wines

-Greeks have a lot of excellent main dishes and meat is their favourite ingredient.
+Greeks have a lot of excellent main dishes and meat is their favorite ingredient.

 This is another well-known Greek dish reminding of the Italian Lasagnas.
-It consists of spaggeti No 2 topped with minced beef, onions, tomato sauce and bechamel sauce.
+It consists of spaghetti No 2 topped with minced beef, onions, tomato sauce, and bechamel sauce.

 Grilled lamb's ribs served with lemon.

 This is one of the favorite dishes of Greeks.
 They mostly eat it during Easter.
 It consists of wrapped and roasted entrails of lamb, served with lemon.

 Greek soups are succulent and Greeks usually have soups in winter.